TITLE: Teaching Artist

 - Ensures the safety, orientation and comfort of visitors and provide excellent customer service.

-- Collaborates with other visitor experience staff to perform engagement strategies as directed by department leads.
+- Collaborates with other visitor experience staff to perform engagement strategies and develop art projects as directed by department leads.

 - Maintains communication with supervisors and team members in person and via email.